elijahfr27/CSE163-Final-Peoject/README.md

 ## CSE 163 Final Project: Working with Education Data
 The project file contains all the functions for creating the project visualizations and running the machine learning.
-The data files need to be downloaded and added to the project folder because any of the programs will run.
+The data files need to be downloaded and added to the project folder before any of the programs will run.

 ## Libraries